How Much Does A Gastric Balloon Cost?

 Although having a gastric balloon fitted is a minimally invasive procedure, it does still carry with it some risks.
 Some patients report a feeling similar to seasickness, in that they experience nausea and imbalance after the procedure.
 Gastro–oesophageal reflux (indigestion) can also occur as the stomach adapts to the presence of the balloon.

-In addition to the complications that are specifically associated with having a gastric balloon placement, patients should be mindful of other general risks that accompany any surgical procedure.
-These include pain and tenderness, infection, bleeding, and nausea/vomiting.
+In addition to the complications that are specifically associated with having a gastric balloon placement, you should be mindful of other general risks that accompany any surgical procedure.
+These include pain and tenderness, infection, and bleeding.

 For as long as the balloon is present in a patient, the surgeon may prescribe oral medication that can reduce the amount of acid in the stomach.
 This is to reduce the chances of irritation or damage to the silicone exterior, prolonging the life of the balloon.